Loan types available

 Most loans featured on HeavyFinance are to fund the purchase of large and expensive farm machinery.
 All loans are secured – mainly on farm equipment but in some cases on farmland too.
 HeavyFinance provides loan to value (‘LTV’) information on their site, based on the value of the collateral registered.
 However, the management team are quick to point out that all the loans are guaranteed by the farmers, who typically hold significant amounts of other assets.
 The HeavyFinance team review the bank statements and financial statements of the farmers as part of their due diligence and credit approval processes – they don’t just look at the collateral values.

 Opening an account at HeavyFinance is a fairly quick and simple process.
-However please note that HeavyFinance uses a third party service called Paysera to hold investor funds.
-If you don’t already have a Paysera account, you will need to open one to invest on the HeavyFinance P2P platform.
-Paysera is a well known payments company that is regulated to hold and manage deposits.
-While the use of Paysera means there are additional steps required to invest at HeavyFinance, the benefit is that no investor funds are ever held ‘on deposit’ with HeavyFinance itself.
-The funds held at Paysera are in a segregated IBAN (bank account) owned and controlled by each investor.
-It is only when an investor makes a loan purchase that the funds sitting in Paysera are accessed by HeavyFinance, after investors have approved via 2-factor authentication.
+However please note that HeavyFinance uses a third party service called Paysera Lemonway to hold investor funds.
+Lemonway is used by more than 8 million people, and is regulated in France.
+While the use of Lemonway means there are additional steps required to invest at HeavyFinance, the benefit is that no investor funds are ever held ‘on deposit’ with HeavyFinance itself.
+The funds held at Lemonway are in a segregated IBAN (bank account) owned and controlled by each investor.
 We think this system is much safer for investors, and we expect more P2P sites to adopt this type of cash management system in the future.

 One of the things we have discussed with the management team is how easy it is to value the collateral, and how easy it is to re-sell if needed.
 Valuation of the collateral does not appear to be that difficult, as there is significant data available on depreciation curves and also selling prices.
 Most farm machinery and heavy equipment have relatively long lives, so they will not depreciate quickly during the life of the loan (unlike for example, new cars).